Goal difference: 1965, First Division–Manchester United-Leeds United

 In the 1964–65 Football League Championship, Manchester United and Leeds United both finished on 61 points.
 Manchester United won the title with 89 goals for to 39 against, for an average of 2.282.
 Leeds United's 83 to 52 gave 1.596, which was actually lower than third-placed Chelsea's, although they finished five points adrift of Leeds.

 England lower divisions

 1950, Second Division–Sheffield United-Sheffield Wednesday

 Going into the last game of the 1949–50 season, Sheffield Wednesday needed a win against Tottenham Hotspur to secure second place and clinch promotion at the expense of their local rivals Sheffield United.
 The resulting 0–0 draw meant Wednesday won promotion by a goal average difference of just 0.008 – a 1–1 draw would have left the two level on points and goal average, and a unique play-off match would have had to be played.

+1927, Second Division – Portsmouth-Manchester City

+Going into the last game of the 1926-27 season, both clubs were on 52 points.
+Portsmouth had a goal average of 1.708, Manchester City's was 1.639.
+Manchester City won 8-0 and celebrated thinking that would be good enough.
+The Portsmouth game had kicked off fifteen minutes later than City's, towards the end of the match they were winning 4-1 and knew that another goal would see them promoted which they duly scored.
+Portsmouth won 5-1, the results meant Portsmouth won promotion by a goal average difference of just 0.006.
+It is noted that had the current Goal Difference rules applied at this time, City would have been promoted.